escalate/influxdb-csv-importer/README.md

-  --password TEXT                 Pasword for authentication --database TEXT                 Database name --measurement TEXT              Measurement name --timestamp-column TEXT         Name of the column to use as timestamp;
+  --password TEXT                 Pasword for authentication --database TEXT                 Database name --measurement TEXT              Measurement name --tags-columns TEXT             Columns that should be tags eg.
+                                  test,test2,test3
+  --timestamp-column TEXT         Name of the column to use as timestamp;
                                   if option is not set,
                                   the current timestamp is used